rdmurphy/tecfilingfetcher/README.rst

     fetchfiling -s -t contributions 580604 > texans_for_rick_perry_july13.csv

 You can now fetch multiple reports in one swoop by passing in space-separated filing IDs.
 You should probably only do this if you are **fetching multiple reports for the same filer**.
-The reports themselves do not identify which row belongs to which filer, so make sure all of your IDs refer to the same filer.
+The reports themselves do not identify which row belongs to which filer, so make sure all of your IDs refer to the same one!

 ::